tomjenningss/deploying-and-packaging-applications/README.md

 Try updating the server configuration while the server is running.
 If you stopped the server, start it again before you proceed.
 The `system` microservice does not currently include health monitoring to report whether the server and the microservice that it runs are healthy.
 You can add health reports with the MicroProfile Health feature, which adds a `/health` endpoint to your application.

-If you try to access this endpoint now at the `http://localhost:9080/health` URL, you see a 404 error because the /health endpoint does not yet exist:
+If you try to access this endpoint now at the ` curl http://localhost:9080/health` URL, you see a 404 error because the /health endpoint does not yet exist:

 `Error 404: java.io.FileNotFoundException: SRVE0190E: File not found: /health`